opsmatters/newrelic-api/README.md

 The following tests are included:

-* AlertOperations: Creates several alert channels, an alert policy with several conditions and then deletes them.
+* AlertOperationsTest: Creates several alert channels, an alert policy with several conditions and then deletes them.
+* ApplicationOperationsTest: Creates or gets several types of applications, and then carries out various operations on them.

 ## Examples